G-Node/g-node-portal/_sources/key_functions/data_api/electrophysiology.txt

     }

-Our model for electrophysiology, based on the NEO® model, suggests particular object relationships: a segment (timeframe) is a part of a block (experiment), events happen within a segment etc. Object relationaships help to quickly organize neurophysiological data in the consistent and easily accessible structure.
+Our model for electrophysiology, based on the `NEO® model <http://neo.readthedocs.org/en/latest/index.html>`_, suggests particular object relationships: a segment (timeframe) is a part of a block (experiment), events happen within a segment etc. Object relationaships help to quickly organize neurophysiological data in the consistent and easily accessible structure.
 Relationships are updated in a similar way as normal attributes: provide relationships inside the POST request to save appropriate data structure of your recordings.
 The full list of supported connections can be found in the :ref:`key concepts <ePhys Objects>` in attribute/relationaship tables, given for every object.
-Also consider the :doc:`object examples page <../../reference/api_object_examples>`.
+Also consider the :doc:`object examples page <object_examples>`.

 Some objects have data fields - they are similar to normal attributes, however one should also specify data units to save them (the 'sampling_rate' data field of :ref:`AnalogSignal <AnalogSignal>` object typically has units "Hz" or "KHz", :ref:`Event <Event>` object has "time" in "ms" etc).
 Use a dict with "data" and "units" keys while updating these fields: